Juvenile Crimes

 • Workforce programs

-The Texas Juvenile Justice System
+Texas Juvenile Justice System

 When a Texas youth is accused of a crime, they may be taken into custody by law enforcement officers (if deemed necessary at the time).
 The process then includes an intake hearing, where the court will either dismiss the case or determine that probable cause exists for continuing with charges against the defendant.
 The court can also refer the case to the adult criminal justice system, depending on the circumstances.
-If the case was not dismissed and remains in the juvenile system, adjudication and dispositional hearings then take place.
-In these hearings, both sides present their respective case and supporting evidence, then the court announces its judgment and, if guilty, issues penalties.
-The court will also order “aftercare” for minors who receive certain punishments, especially those who will be placed in correctional facilities.
-Aftercare is comparable to parole for adults.

 Texas’ judicial system is intimidating for anyone, but especially for minors who face harsh punishments that are comparable to adults, from fines and restitution to sentencing in Texas Juvenile Justice Department (TJJD) facilities.
 A skilled juvenile defense lawyer, such as Lindsay R. López, can help you consider all available legal options, handle detention and bond hearings, work diligently toward the best possible outcome for your child (given the circumstances), and help you pursue a fair verdict on their behalf.
-As a longtime legal professional, who has worked in private practice as well as in local and state offices, Attorney López knows what it takes to mount a strong legal defense on your child’s behalf.

 Lindsay R. López Photo